Song Joong-Ki, Song Hye-Kyo To Spend New Year’s Eve Together, ‘Descendants Of The Sun’ Actors Get Set For KBS Drama Awards

 Although Song Joong-ki was busy shooting the movie Battleship Island, he always made time for any activity pertaining to Descendants of the Sun.
 The South Korean heartthrob, who played the charming Captain Yoo-Shi-jin in Descendants of the Sun, said that his role as a soldier is memorable and he loved working with the cast and crew of the K-drama, which went on to become a global blockbuster.

-Referring to his character in Descendants of the Sun, Song Joong-ki said, “I like the fact that my role was like that of a phoenix.
+Referring to his character in Descendants of the Sun, Song Joong-ki said the following.

+“I like the fact that my role was like that of a phoenix.
 In the beginning, we were under the impression that Descendants of the Sun was a melodrama.
-Writers Kim Eun-sook and Kim Won-seok have immense respect for the artists, and have added strength to the characters in the drama.
+Writers Kim Eun-sook and Kim Won-seok have immense respect for the artists, and have added strength to the characters in the drama.”

 As for Song Hye-kyo, the script of Descendants of the Sun was a page-turner.

 “When I read the script for the first time, I found I could read it as fast as if it were a comic book.
 That’s when I realized it would be a fun drama that many people would fall in love with.
 The relationship between a doctor and a soldier intrigued me,” she said.

-Descendants of the Sun became a worldwide hit that it started making global headlines.
+Descendants of the Sun became such a worldwide hit that it started making global headlines.
 According to Forbes, the drama’s popularity quickly paid off its $11 million production cost, which was funded by Chinese companies.

 Just after five episodes, the drama touched the top spot with about 30 percent of the country’s audience glued to the TV screens.
 According to research firm Nielsen Korea, the 11th episode of Descendants of the Sun was viewed by 34.3 percent of the audience in South Korea’s capital and reached a record 40.9 percent rating.